 - Applicants to the Human Research Ethics Committee or the Animal Ethics Committee.

-• The Director, Research Innovation & Enterprise (as the Policy Sponsor) is responsible for maintaining the content of this policy as delegated by the Deputy Vice-Chancellor, Research & Innovation.
+- The Director, Research Innovation & Enterprise (as the Document Owner) is responsible for maintaining the content of this policy as delegated by the Deputy Vice-Chancellor, Research & Innovation.

 Others who have responsibility for ensuring compliance with this Policy include:

 - Research discipline leaders and Research Directors

 - Research Services

 - Deans are responsible for the conduct of research within their Schools and for the observance of this policy and related policies and procedures.
 In particular, this means having clear, documented processes for managing research work and ensuring any associated health and safety, environmental, business or financial risks are identified and managed.
 This includes research undertaken at any location substantially controlled by the University even though it may not be a University owned site.

 - All researchers (including student researchers) must comply with the requirements of their discipline for quality research, and with the University requirements for safety, privacy, risk management, financial management and ethical acceptability and with any governing codes and legislation.